rennacarver/Combinatorics-Visualizer/README.md

  - click the sun/moon icon to switch on dark mode

 ## Lessons Learned
- - Enabling dark mode on the body element which is above the root element requires separate code
+ - Enabling dark mode on the body element which is above the root element requires additional code
- - Font size cannot easily detect the size of it's parent container
+ - Font size cannot easily detect the size of its parent container
  - Switching between design tasks and thinking tasks is a great way to maintain momentum
+ - SVG elements have more flexibility when imported as React components

 ## Fixes Needed
  - Allow faded permutations to be hidden in combinations mode